spine/spine.site/app/views/api/models.md

     user = User.create()
     user.destroy()

+Destroy will also unbind event listeners for the model and objects it was listening to.

 ### `dup()`

 Returns a new unsaved record, with the same attributes as the current record, save the ID, which will be `null`.